ymunemasa/data-tutorials/tutorials/hortonworks/securing-hadoop-infrastructure-with-apache-knox/tutorial.md

 *   Eliminates SSH edge node risks
 *   Hides Network Topology

-## Prerequisites:

-A working HDP cluster – the easiest way to have a HDP cluster is to download the [Sandbox](http://hortonworks.com/products/hortonworks-sandbox/)

-- [**NOTE**] For HDP 2.1 users: anywhere you find `/usr/hdp/current/knox-server`, replace it with `/usr/lib/knox`

 ### Layers of Defense for a Hadoop Cluster

 *   Perimeter Level Security – Network Security, Apache Knox (gateway)